dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-notifications.md

 ## Slack notifications

-You can receive Slack alerts about jobs by setting up the Slack integration, then configuring the dbt Cloud Slack notification settings.
+You can receive Slack alerts about jobs by setting up the Slack integration, then configuring the dbt Cloud Slack notification settings. dbt Cloud integrates with Slack via OAuth to ensure secure authentication.

 :::note
 If there has been a change in user roles or Slack permissions where you no longer have access to edit a configured Slack channel, please [contact support](mailto:support@getdbt.com) for assistance.